devillD/php-mysql-nginx-phpmyadmin/README.md

-# Starting to DOCKER form PHP & MYSQL & NGINX & PHPMYADMIN
+# DOCKER for PHP & MYSQL & NGINX & PHPMYADMIN

 You can start with this docker for php mysql projects.
 Do you want to change versions ?